docker-library/docs/mariadb/content.md

 # Initializing a fresh instance

 When a container is started for the first time, a new database with the specified name will be created and initialized with the provided configuration variables.
-Furthermore, it will execute files with extensions `.sh`, `.sql`, `.sql.gz`, and `.sql.xz` that are found in `/docker-entrypoint-initdb.d`.
+Furthermore, it will execute files with extensions `.sh`, `.sql`, `.sql.gz`, `.sql.xz` and `.sql.zst` that are found in `/docker-entrypoint-initdb.d`.
 Files will be executed in alphabetical order. `.sh` files without file execute permission are sourced rather than executed.
 You can easily populate your `%%IMAGE%%` services by [mounting a SQL dump into that directory](https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-file-as-a-data-volume) and provide [custom images](https://docs.docker.com/reference/builder/) with contributed data.
 SQL files will be imported by default to the database specified by the `MARIADB_DATABASE` / `MYSQL_DATABASE` variable.

 # Caveats